(Guillaume van Beverloo) attended the School of Fine Arts, Amsterdam, and later studied printmaking with the noted S.W. Hayter in Paris in 1953.

 Throughout the 1950’s, he traveled and exhibited in Europe, Tunisia, South America and the Antilles.
 He first came to New York in 1958 having two years earlier won First Honorable Mention Award at the Carnegie Institute.

 In the United States, he is acclaimed for his spirited and imaginative works.
 Corneille has the ability to pack his paintings with form and content while not sacrificing any of the virtues of abstractionism.
 He has been linked to Klee’s idea of finding a single formula to comprise man, beast, plants, earth, fire, water and air.
-His works include certain recurring sumbolic forms, which have resulted from his exotic foreign travel.
+His works include certain recurring symbolic forms, which have resulted from his exotic foreign travel.

 Among the many awards and prizes he has won is the Guggenheim Award for Painting in 1959.
 His works are in the collections of museums on each of the world’s five continents.
 Since his first solo show in 1946, he has enjoyed more than 190 one-man shows and four museum retrospectives, most notably at the Stedelijk Museum in Amsterdam in 1966.